MicrosoftDocs/azure-dev-docs/articles/javascript/core/test-azure-sdk-integrated-code.md

 * The *outer loop* encompasses tests that developers run in continuous integration and continuous delivery (CI/CD) pipelines, staging, and production environments.
 These tests often take advantage of Azure DevOps or GitHub Actions.

 These tests include end-to-end (E2E), performance, and security tests.
 They validate the application's behavior in environments that closely mirror or are identical to the final production environment.
-Efficient testing strategies take advantage of both loops to help ensure comprehensive coverage and quality assurance before and after deployment.
+Efficient testing strategies use both loops to help ensure comprehensive coverage and quality assurance before and after deployment.

 Learn more: